lewismj/inky/README.md

 In a language like Haskell we would use a *sum* type.
 The choice in C++ is either a union type (as above) or an inheritance hierarchy.

-I would definitely **not** use `std::variant` again.
+I would probably **not** use `std::variant` again.
 It isn’t a good alternative to sum types.
-It is very slow.
-There is lots of code bloat.
-These issues aren’t solved with ‘visitor’ patterns.
+Intuitively it seems slow.
+There is reasonable code bloat.
+That said, I’m not convinced the alternative (if we ignore C-style union as just a bit messy) an OO hierarchy is any better.
+I prefer a somewhat more functional approach.

 2. The parsing routines are basic.
 I could have used a combinator library.
 I have used [FastParse][4] in Scala.
 I decided to investigate Boost’s Spirit parser.  *I quickly gave up on the idea of using Boost’s Spirit parser.*